Embodied psychotherapy in

 Explore and express your inner world.

 Therapy is a space to become more conscious of the different factors that have influenced, and continue to influence your life.
 It can help separate who you've learned to be, who you'd like to be, and who you are.
 It's a place to work through and process difficult emotions, feelings and habits, and make room for a greater sense of connection and wholeness.
-It's a place for change, and also acceptance.
+It's a place to explore your unique embodiment - its challenges and also its gifts.
+It's a place for change, and for acceptance.

 Why embodied therapy?

-How feel in our emotions and how we are in our bodies can be profoundly linked.
+There is a deep connection between how we feel in our emotions and how we are in our bodies.
 Body psychotherapy is informed by this connection, and pays attention to body as well as mind.
-Like regular talking therapies it offers a supportive place to speak, explore and connect - a powerful thing in itself.
+Like regular talking therapies it offers a supportive place to speak, explore and connect.
 It also offers an invitation to mindfully engage with the body - the ground of our being.
-How it is now, what it holds from the past, and what it wants for the future.

-It may sound odd, but giving the body and mind space to express what is happening, be that through words, images, sounds or movements, can allow for a greater, more integrated experience of ourselves, including early aspects of our lives which might still be having an impact today.
+Giving the body and mind space to express what is happening, be that through words, images, sounds or movements, can allow for a greater, more integrated experience of ourselves, including episodes of trauma or early aspects of our lives which might still be having an impact today.
 This awareness isn't something to be forced: at times it may be the last thing you want to do, and that's fine.
 But whether you feel connected or disconnected from your body, viewing it with gentle or harsh eyes, checking in now and again can allow for a depth and an energy to emerge in our work together.

 My name is Adam.
-I trained as a therapist after working in broadcasting, digital media and communications.
-I studied psychology and philosophy at university.
+I trained as a therapist after working in broadcasting, digital media and communications, and have a degree in Human Sciences.
 After experiencing body psychotherapy myself I decided that this was the particular path I wanted to tread as a therapist.

-I am a member of the European Association for Body Psychotherapy (EABP), am on its publications committee and have contributed to its peer-reviewed journal.
-I am also on the steering committee of the new UK Body Psychotherapy Network.
+I am a member of the European Association for Body Psychotherapy, am on its publications committee and have contributed to its peer-reviewed journal.
+I am also on the steering committee of the Body Psychotherapy Network.

 I have trained in a range of approaches, including: